 It is easy to go through college going through the motions and trying to just get by.
 There are many classes you don’t need extra help in because you are doing perfectly fine in the class and don’t need outside help.
 Even if this is the case it is still VERY important to make a good impression and seek out your professors.
 By doing this you will make connections you can’t find anywhere else.

-By attending a professor’s office hours, even if it is for a simple question you may have, or just checking in, you are showing them that you really are investing time into their class and that you are working hard.
+By attending a professor’s office hours, even if it is for a simple question you may have, or just checking in, you are showing them you really are investing time into their class and you’re working hard.
 This will turn out to be especially helpful if it is a class in your major.
-I know it is often really intimidating to go into a professor’s office hours, but trust me it helps in more ways than one.
+I know it is often really intimidating to go into a professor’s office hours, but trust me, it helps in more ways than one.

 By getting to know professors you are opening so many doors of opportunities.
 Many professors tend to have a lot of connections outside of the University.
-Professors may be the resource or the connection you need to land a job or an internship of your choice, especially if they know someone in the company you are applying for.
-Even if they do not know someone directly in a company they are a great option for helping you find a job or an internship in your field or telling you where a good place to look may be.
+Professors may be the resource or the connection you need to land a job or an internship of your choice, especially if they know someone in the company where you are applying.
+Even if they do not know someone directly in a company, they are a great option for helping you find a job or an internship in your field.

 Finally, if you make the connections with your professor, especially the first time you have them (because chances are you will have them again somewhere down the line), they will be an excellent resource when you are looking for references and letters of recommendation.
 The more established relationship you have with a professor, the more willing they are going to be to write you a good reference.
 References from professors look great when employers are looking through your references.
 Having professors listed shows that you were invested, proactive, and interactive with professors and that you really care about your grades and take charge of your goals in life.
 It also shows that if you have a problem or a question you will be willing to do what it takes in order to get the job done.
 This is important when employers are hiring someone because they are looking for someone who will most benefit their company and will be willing to work hard to accomplish tasks that are given.